AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

    **WARNING:** Do not include secrets in the configuration.
 Secrets cannot be stored or exported in a configuration.

    Errors in the JSON syntax are underlined.
-To see an explanation of the issue, hold the mouse over the underlined text.
+To see an explanation of the issue, hover over the underlined text.
 The overall status of the JSON syntax is displayed over the right pane.

 1. To export the completed configuration, do one of the following: